East Side / Mt. Hope YMCA

 The Center is housed in a renovated former school and preserves the old charm and character of the lovely building with big rooms and high windows which provide a spacious, bright, learning environment for all children.
 If you are looking for either a childcare opportunity for your preschooler, infant and/or toddler, we encourage you to check out the Mount Hope YMCA Child Care Center.

 The center is led by Samantha McCormack, Child Care Program Director.
-Both have been in Early Childhood Education for over 20 years and together, bring a wealth of knowledge and professionalism to the center with expertise in DCYF licensing, Bright Stars, Environmental Rating Scales (ECCERS) and RIELDS.
+She has been in Early Childhood Education for over 20 years and brings a wealth of knowledge and professionalism to the center with expertise in DCYF licensing, Bright Stars, Environmental Rating Scales (ECCERS) and RIELDS.

 Frequently Asked Questions